Complete Classification of Traveling Waves and Resolution of Linear Conjecture in Monostable Systems: Classification of the traveling waves

 {\bf Acknowledgement.} Maolin Zhou is supported by the National Key Research and Development Program of China (2021YFA1002400).
+Chang-Hong Wu is supported by the Ministry of Science and Technology of Taiwan.
 Dongyuan Xiao is supported by the Japan Society for the Promotion of Science P-23314.